talornan/opp_task3/README.md

 In the first node I change visit statue to True and Add this node to new QUEUE. and than if the Queue is not empty I remove the the last elemnt and go over is NeighborsNode if I not visit some of their nighber I change is visit statur to true and add to QUEUE.

-isStronglyConnected - here I use in bfs algo and I checked there is a valid path from each node to each other node.
+isStronglyConnected -Used the  bfs algo to validate  there is a  path to each node.

 this function help me to implements the orignal method of DirectedWeightedGraphAlgorithms: